You-Gao/Blog/mainpages/about.md

 ## why are you writing?

 I started this blog as a tool to learn more on the ideas I have and come in contact with.
-It has since then morphed to include personal reflections, celebrations of life, and artistic work[^1].
-Thus, the central goal of my writing is to have come away with insight---not simply information---on the topic under investigation.
+It has since morphed to include personal reflections, celebrations of life, and artistic work[^1].
+Thus, the central goal of my writing is to gain insight---not simply information---on the topic under investigation.

-I approach writing the posts as a blank slate, meaning I have some sense of what I'll be exploring, but am mostly ignorant about it.
+I approach writing the posts as a blank slate, meaning I have some sense of what I'll be exploring, but am ignorant about it.
 In many cases, this my writing method leads to unparsable/unreadable texts, so I apologize in advance.
 My dream scenario is if you, the reader, could take anything use from the blog.

 ## should you blog?